spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/scale-pcg-nodes.md

 3. Select **Private Cloud Gateways** from the **Tenant Settings Menu**.

-4. Indentify the PCG you want to modify and click on the **Three-Dot Menu** at the end of the PCG row.
+4. Identify the PCG you want to modify and click on the **Three-Dot Menu** at the end of the PCG row.

 5. Select **Set number of nodes**.